Bobby Abreu: Awards

+National Baseball Hall of Fame consideration

-Abreu was listed on 2020 Baseball Hall of Fame balloting; other than Derek Jeter, he was the only first-year candidate to receive at least 5% of the vote, enabling him to appear on the 2021 ballot, when he garnered 8.7%, thus qualifying him to appear on the 2022 ballot.
+Abreu was listed on 2020 Baseball Hall of Fame balloting; other than Derek Jeter, he was the only first-year candidate to receive at least 5% of the vote, enabling him to appear on the 2021 ballot, when he garnered 8.7%, thus qualifying him to appear on the 2022 ballot, where he fell to 8.6%.
+In 2023, he rose to 15.4%, but his support has stagnated since then, receiving 14.8% in 2024 and 19.5% in 2025, his 6th year of eligibility.

 Personal life

 Abreu dated former Miss Universe Alicia Machado; the couple later split, calling off their engagement.

+Abreu is the owner of Mineros de Guyana, a soccer team based in Puerto Ordaz.

 In the community

 Abreu was involved in many events in the Philadelphia and Delaware Valley communities.
 In 2001, he was the Honorary Chairman for the American Red Cross Blood Drive.

 Abreu bought $10,000 worth of tickets to most Friday night games for children in his "Abreu's Amigos" organization during the 2003 and 2004 seasons.
 In this program, the children got jerseys, coupons for concessions, and chances to meet Abreu on the field during batting practice.

 Abreu was the 2004 recipient of the Phillies Community Service award and the Phillies' representative for MLB's Roberto Clemente Award.

 In 2008, Abreu made a contribution to the Police Athletic League of New York City through his Abreu's Finest charity to provide boys and girls with recreational, educational, cultural and social programs.

 Abreu is known as "El Comedulce" in Venezuela.
 The name translates roughly to "the candy-eater", which had been his father Nelson Abreu's nickname.
 Following Nelson's death, Abreu "began asking people to call him the same name as a way of honoring his father's memory."